I believe that to be a successful firm, we need to invest in developing the leadership and professional skills of our staff.

 Donella Wilson, CPA, leads GHJ’s Nonprofit Practice and is also President and Chief Philanthropy Officer of GHJ Foundation, GHJ’s vehicle for purposeful and proactive giving to the community.

-A leader in both the nonprofit and accounting communities, Donella was recognized as a 2018 “Women Executive of the Year” and a 2017-2020 “Most Influential Women in Accounting” by the Los Angeles Business Journal.
+A leader in both the nonprofit and accounting communities, Donella was named a finalist in the 2021 “Inspirational Women in Business Awards” by the Los Angeles Times for her role as Chief Philanthropy Officer of GHJ Foundation.
+She was also recognized as a 2018 “Women Executive of the Year” and a 2017-2020 “Most Influential Women in Accounting” by the Los Angeles Business Journal.
 In 2018 she was also awarded the “Soroptomist Award” by Soroptimist International of Los Angeles.
 In 2017, Donella was also the recipient of a CalCPA “Women to Watch” Award, as well as the Trailblazer Award for her charitable activities.
 That year she was also honored as a Southern California Leadership Network (SCLN) “30-in-30,” a year-long celebration honoring 30 outstanding SCLN alumni throughout 2017.

 Committed to ending homelessness for women, Donella served on the Board of Directors of the Downtown Women’s Center for 13 years.
 She is a member of Southern California Grantmakers Audit Committee as well as Southern California Grantmakers Corporate Leadership Council.
 Additionally, Donella is a member of the California Society of CPAs and the American Institute of Certified Public Accountants.